 - Proponents of the measures have characterized gender-affirming care as "harmful" and "experimental" medical procedures.
 But such care has been deemed medically necessary and potentially life-saving for transgender youths by leading medical associations, including the American Medical Association and the American Academy of Pediatrics.

 State of play: Utah in January enacted a law banning gender-affirming health care for transgender youth.
-Since then, Mississippi, South Dakota and Tennessee have followed suit.
+Since then, several states have followed suit.